yellowdog/python-examples/README.md

 yd-submit --work-requirement my_work_req.jsonnet
 ```

-The use of Jsonnet evaluation is implied by the filename extension `.jsonnet`.
+The use of the filename extension `.jsonnet` will invoke Jsonnet evaluation.
+(Note that a temporary JSON file is created as part of Jsonnet processing, which you may see referred to in error messages.)

 ## Jsonnet Installation